Best Digital Caliper For Engine Building

 Like the vernier style, a dial caliper works on a rack and pinion and does not require a power source.
 They are easier to read than a vernier caliper, but not as easy to read as a digital.
 One drawback is the clock display is usually set for either metric or inches, not both.

 Before I bought my digital caliper, I had an inexpensive dial caliper.
-I never used it for engine building though, it was more for measuring stuff like bolts and bolt holes, etc.
+I never used it for engine building though, it was more for measuring things like bolts and bolt holes, etc.

 To measure internal engine parts effectively, a caliper needs to be accurate and consistent.
 Stay away from plastic body calipers.
 Look for an metal body and hardened tips, which prevent flexing.